-There’s never been a more exciting time to work in the construction industry: innovative new materials are making our buildings stronger, safer and more stylish while computer systems and autonomous machines are boosting productivity and smoothing workflow.
+There’s never been a more exciting time to work in the construction industry: innovative new materials are making our buildings h3er, safer and more stylish while computer systems and autonomous machines are boosting productivity and smoothing workflow.
 Here are some of the most impressive new developments.

 It’s the most widely used product in commercial construction and has also been embraced by the residential sector in recent decades.
-Now, scientists in Australia and Europe are looking at ways to make concrete even stronger.
+Now, scientists in Australia and Europe are looking at ways to make concrete even h3er.
 Dutch microbiologist Hendrik Jonkers has created bio-concrete which contains a bacterium that produces limestone when the concrete cracks and comes into contact with water (the idea is to extend the lifespan of the concrete by helping it heal itself).
 Meanwhile, at Deakin University in Geelong, Dr Riyadh Al-Ameri is adding high-quality shredded plastic to concrete to reduce its water absorption by up to 30 percent without weakening the concrete.